HL7NZ/nhi/input/pagecontent/updateBirth.md

   * An update requestt to update the value for a core identity field must also update the information source.
   * An update request must update the source of information only when the information is also provided.

+* _Patient update-birth errors_
+  * _Patient NHI and version number are required_
+  * _Version number is incorrect_
+  * _The NHI Identifier provided is dormant.
+This record cannot be updated
+  * _Cannot delete mandatory data_

+--

+  * Update-birth birthdate rules
+    * All add patient birth-date rules apply and,
+    * An update will replace the current value

+* _Patient update-birth birthdate errors_
+  * birth-date has been validated against a verified source, and must only be modified by authorised users
+  * birth-date can only be set to a ‘Registered’ value by an authorised Agency
+  * The patient identity information supplied may result in transformation of this NHI.
+Please resubmit or contact NHI administration.
+  * birth-date-information-source is required when birth-date is present
+  * birth-date is required when birth-date-information-source is present.

+--

   * Update-birth birthplace rules
     * All add patient birthplace rules apply and,
     * A request to update place-of-birth must also update country-of-birth